“Owasso tech job”

 Cranks insist that their alleged discoveries are urgently important.

 Hmmm.
-Important in the sense that white-collar crime happens often enough to draw the attention of attorneys and government monitors, and exploitive action by business people violates ethics and the law.
-The fact that state agencies help this destructive process along is of potential interest to taxpayers.
-But, I'm not sure who might consider it ‘urgent.’
+Wage theft is important.
+White-collar crime happens often.
+The fact that some state agencies help this along is important to taxpayers.
+I'm not sure who might consider it ‘urgent.’

 Cranks rarely, if ever, acknowledge any error, no matter how trivial.